Your Carrier Matters

 United Parcel Service (UPS)

 Since 1907, UPS has grown into a leading global logistics provider.
-It serves millions of customers each day with a large network of distribution centers, delivery trucks, and airplanes.
+It serves millions of customers daily with an extensive network of distribution centers, delivery trucks, and airplanes.
 Using this vast network, UPS ensures packages reach domestic and international destinations on time and safely.

 Pros: